|

 Quotes that agree

-2. "Nothing can now be believed which is seen in a newspaper.
+2. Thomas Jefferson: Expresses skepticism towards newspapers' reliability, suggesting they corrupt the truth.
+"Nothing can now be believed which is seen in a newspaper.
 Truth itself becomes suspicious by being put into that polluted vehicle." - Thomas Jefferson

-3. "To read a newspaper is to refrain from reading something worthwhile.
+3. Aleister Crowley: Criticizes newspapers as unworthy of attention, advocating for more meaningful intellectual engagement.
+"To read a newspaper is to refrain from reading something worthwhile.
 The first discipline of education must therefore be to refuse resolutely to feed the mind with canned chatter". - Aleister Crowley

 Essays that agree: